-Auckland Transport had the boarding data from school buses showing some were likely packed beyond set limits, new documents shows.
+Auckland Transport had the boarding data from school buses showing some were likely packed beyond set limits, new documents show.
 The data also shows tepid use of certain services despite reviews of boarding data according to AT.

 Documents obtained by The Collegian under the Local Government Official Information and Meetings Act reveal AT’s internal boarding data from the three school buses servicing Macleans College between May and June.